-buildings.

-Acceptable Solutions Performance Criteria

-A1 P1

-ht must be not more than 10m.
+Acceptable Solutions Performance Criteria 7.000ptable colutions T GITOTIMATION GITTESTIA A 1 P1 Building height must be not more than 10m.
 Building height must not cause unreasonable loss of amenity to adjacent properties, having regard to: (a) the topography of the site; (b) the height, bulk and form of existing buildings on the site and adjacent properties; (c) the bulk and form of proposed buildings; (d) the requirements of the proposed use; (e) sunlight to private open space and windows of habitable rooms of dwellings on adjoining properties; (f) the privacy of the private open space and windows of habitable rooms of dwellings on adjoining properties; (g) any overshadowing of adjacent public places; and (h) if an existing major sporting facility, the impact of the proposed height on existing development in the surrounding area.

-A2 P2

-(a) not less (b) not mo st have a setback from a frontage of: s than 5m; or re or less than the maximum and m setbacks of the buildings on adjoining ies.
-Buildings must have a setback from a frontage that is compatible with the streetscape and minimises opportunities for crime and anti-social behavior, having regard to: (a) providing for small variations in building

-whichever is alignment to break up long building façades; (b) providing for variations in building alignment to provide for a forecourt or space for public use, such as outdoor dining or landscaping; (c) the avoidance of concealment spaces; (d) the ability to achieve passive surveillance; and (e) the availability of lighting.
+A2 P2 Buil dings must have a setback from a frontage of: Buildings must have a setback from a frontage that is (a) not less than 5m; or compatible with the streetscape and minimises (b) not more or less than the maximum and opportunities for crime and anti-social behavior, minimum setbacks of the buildings on adjoinir properties, (a) providing for small variations in building whic chever is the lesser. alignment to break up long building façades; (b) providing for variations in building alignment to provide for a forecourt or space for public use, such as outdoor dining or landscaping; (c) the avoidance of concealment spaces; (d) the ability to achieve passive surveillance; and (e) the availability of lighting.